VitaSmith/gust_tools/README.md

 -----

 `gust_pak` is designed to replace both `A17_Decrypt` and `A18_Decrypt`, as it automatically detects "A17" (32-bit) and "A18" (64-bit) formats.
-It should therefore works with all of the Atelier PC ports (including _Atelier Sophie_) as well as _Blue Reflection_ archives.
+It should therefore works with all of the Atelier PC ports, _Fairy Tail_, as well as _Blue Reflection_ archives.

 `gust_enc` only works on the games where for which the scrambling seeds are known.
 See `gust_enc.json` for details.
 You can find a primer on the `.e` format, as well as what `gust_enc` does [here](https://gist.github.com/VitaSmith/ab384400bd992413ee0da401457abee1).